Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Then select Send LDAP Attributes as Claims:

-Enter a name such as HPE_GreenLake_Rules and select Active Directory for Attribute store then enter the following attributes:
+Enter a name such as Send LDAP Attributes as Claims and select Active Directory for Attribute store.

 LDAP Attribute | Outgoing Claim Type |